Cmanar0/django-app/README.txt

 run server:  -------  python manage.py runserver

 create the default tables in your database (SQLite by default): ------- python manage.py migrate

 Anytime you install or remove a Python package in your local environment run ------- pip freeze > requirements.txt (The Dockerfile (or any deploy system) uses requirements.txt to know what packages to install.)
+Tip: Make it a habit
+# Anytime you install a new dependency:
+pip install somepackage
+pip freeze > requirements.txt
+git add requirements.txt